Measurement of the Born cross section for $e^+e^- \to p K^- K^- \bar{\Xi}^+$ at $\sqrt{s} =$ 3.5-4.9 GeV: Fit to the dressed cross section

 Here, $c_0$ and $N$ are free parameters.
 When no intermediate resonances are included in the fit, we find $c_0 = (5.9 \pm 2.6) \times 10^{-5}$ and $N = 1.2 \pm 0.3$.
 The $P(\sqrt{s})$ is the PHSP factor, $\phi$ is the relative phase, and the BW function is defined as

 where $\Gamma_{ee} \mathcal{B}$ is the product of $e^+e^-$ partial decay width and branching fraction of the assumed resonance decaying into the $pK^-K^-\bar{\Xi}^+$ final state.
+In the current fit, both $\phi$ and $\Gamma_{ee} \mathcal{B}$ are the undetermined parameters.
 The considered resonances are the $\psi(3770)$, $\psi(4040)$, $\psi(4160)$, $\psi(4230)$, $\psi(4360)$, $\psi(4415)$, and $\psi(4660)$, and their masses and widths are fixed to the values taken from the PDG~\cite{PDG2022}.
 The significance of a resonance is determined from the change of $\chi^2$ and the number of degrees of freedom $n_{\rm dof}$ for the hypothesis with and without the resonance itself.
 None of the considered resonances have a significance above $3\sigma$.
+Here, the resonance parameters of $\psi(4160)$ and $\psi(4230)$ under the current statistics are hard to be exactly separated from each other because these two states are quite close and overlap and the interference picture can be sensitive to the resonance parameters.
 Figure~\ref{fit_cross_section} shows the fit to the dressed cross sections without and with the different resonance assumptions.